Updated on September 6, 2022 by Sarina

 Zig zag foot

 This also called the even feed foot.
 As the name suggests it walks the fabric smoothly into the needle.
-This even feed helps greatly in sewing difficult fabrics easily, like satin and thick fabrics and thick layers of fabrics.This is a great alternative to what I do now because I don’t have this foot- what I do is I diligently apply all my concentration and pressure with the finger tips in controlling the difficult layers of fabrics to the feed.
+This even feed helps greatly in sewing difficult fabrics easily, like satin and thick fabrics and thick layers of fabrics.This is a great alternative to what I do now because I don’t have this foot- what I do is I diligently apply all my concentration and pressure with the fingertips in controlling the difficult layers of fabrics to the feed.
 This foot does a better job.
+Read more on walking foot here.

 Blind hem foot